Icenium/bond-content/layout-and-navigation-nativescript/lesson-1.md

 ### Step 8.
 Create adaptive layouts

 The layout system of NativeScript also allows you to load resolution specific XML files and provide different layout files for the different screen sizes.

-NativeScript supports three types of qualifiers that allow you to control how the system selects your alternative resources based on the characteristics of the current device screen.
+This is done through three types of qualifiers that allow you to control how the system selects your alternative resources based on the characteristics of the current device screen.

 The XML file names should follow the format below.

 *[file-name].[qualifier].[extension]*

-#### **Screen Size Qualifiers** ####
+- **Screen Size Qualifiers**

 Screen size qualifiers allow you to load different XML files based on specific dimensions in dp (density independent pixels).